CX-Box/cxbox-doc/docs/features/element/microservices/existingmicroservices/existingmicroservices.md

 ![exmicrocervicescreen.png](exmicrocervicescreen.png)

+## Steps for developing on cxbox
-## Developing a straightforward interaction with the existing microservice architecture.
+Developing a straightforward interaction with the existing microservice architecture.

-### **Step1** Create mapping entity
+### **Step1** Create DTO for integrating with microservice

-Create mapping entity through which data will be sent to the microservice
+Create DTO for integrating with microservices through which data will be sent to the microservice

 ???
 Example